MhNirra/PdfToTxt/README.md

 # PDF to TXT

-Install the librerie used in this project.
+Install the library used in this project.